adl/hoaf/README.md

 ### `Alphabet:`

-The `Alphabet:` header is used to directly specify the alphabet $\Sigma$ of the automaton.
-This header is mutually exclusive with the `AP:` header.
+The `Alphabet:` header item is used to directly specify the alphabet $\Sigma$ of the automaton.
+This header is mutually exclusive with the `AP:` header item.

 `Alphabet:` gives the number of letters in the alphabet, followed by unique names for each of these letters (using double-quoted C-strings).
 Letters are implicitly numbered from left to right, starting at 0.